-“On premises” also referred to as on-premise, on-premises, or on-prem, is a method of deploying software.
-With on-prem the computer programs are installed right on the user’s computer through CDs or USB drives.
-Whereas with off-premise, the installer can be anywhere on the web.
+“On premises,” also referred to as “on-premise,” “on-premises,” or “on-prem,” is a method of deploying software.
+With on-prem, computer programs are installed right on users’ computers through CDs or USB drives.
+Whereas with off-premise, the installer can be found anywhere on the Web.

 Read More about “On Premises”

-On-premises software is located and operated within a user’s data center.
+On-prem software is located and operated within a user’s datacenter.
 As such, it uses the user’s computing hardware rather than that of a cloud provider.
 Also known as “shrinkwrap,” on-premises programs are among the most commonly used enterprise and consumer applications that require licenses per server or computer.
 Vendors are no longer responsible for their security and overall management but do provide after-sales technical support.

-Compared with cloud software, on-premises applications are much more expensive.
+Compared with cloud software, on-prem applications are much more expensive.
 Apart from spending on licenses, users also need to purchase hardware and hire IT support personnel to maintain them.
 Integrating them into existing systems and processes may also take time.
-But a lot of users prefer this because it is more secure compared with cloud software.
+But a lot of users prefer the model because it is more secure compared with using cloud software.